 The three (3) clinical rotation courses are designated as PHARM 497, PHARM 498 and PHARM 499.

 Students, who must be graduates of Waterloo BScPharmacy program, are admitted into the Bridging Program.
 Students must first complete two (2) advanced online courses, PHARM 495 and PHARM 496 (one per term).
 Once these are completed, students can progress to the clinical rotation courses.
 There are three (3) clinical rotation courses : PHARM 497, PHARM 498, and PHARM 499.
 Students must earn course credits for all three rotation courses to complete the program.
 The first clinical rotation, PHARM 497 involves a recognition of prior learning (RPL) process to assess each student’s clinical competence.
 Depending on the result of this assessment, students may earn course credits for PHARM 498 and/or PHARM 499 via RPL.
 If course credit is not earned via RPL, students must complete that rotation course (i.e., may be required to complete 0, 1, or 2 rotation courses after PHARM 497).
 The maximum time to complete the entire bridging program sequence is 3 years from enrollment.

 The clinical rotations may require some time away from your usual practice site.

 Will graduates of the PharmD Bridging Program have to “return” their BScPhm degree upon completion of the PharmD program?

 No, upon successful completion of the PharmD Bridging Program, graduates will have their original degree in addition to the PharmD.

 Bridging students pay only for the course they're registered for (plus any required incidental fees) in a given term.
-Fees for the Spring 2019 term can be found on the University’s undergraduate fee schedule page.
+Fees for the Fall 2019 term can be found on the University’s undergraduate fee schedule page.
 Look for "how tuition is charged."

 The total estimated cost to complete the entire Bridging Program is $10,000 to $15,000 + any required incidental fees.